elastos/Elastos/CR.Elastos-Privnet/README.md

 # Elastos Local PrivateNet - v0.1

+## We are currently updating to the new version to support the DPoS Supernodes

+If you are starting to set this up now it's recommended that you wait until the new version which will have the new DPoS nodes and possibly the ETH sidechain.

-## This is official but unsupported and ALPHA version
+### This is official but unsupported and ALPHA version

 These executables are built from the private repo [https://github.com/ClarenceL/ela-privnet-staging](https://github.com/ClarenceL/ela-privnet-staging) which we use to compile the executables into the right environment, only the executables can be found here.